Brandyn Preston

 In 2011, he made what his mother, Kimberly Wood, called a “personal journey” back to Iowa to learn more about his biological father and his father’s side of the family.
 There, he not only found his father, but his paternal grandmother and half-siblings.

-He is survived by his loving mother Kimberly & Donovan Wood of Tampa; father, Patrick Preston and Valerie Newsome of Ft.
-Dodge, Iowa; sisters Brittany, Samantha, Tayloren and A’Jianna; brothers Christopher, Patrick, Deshawn, Anthony, Kameron, Kaden, Kayden, Jacori, and Nick; maternal grandparents Cheryl and Martin Wendel, Lawrence Wood and Diane Wood-Medley; paternal grandmother Mattie Preston; and aunts, uncles and cousins.
+He was survived by his mother, Kimberly (Donovan) Wood of Tampa, FL; father, Patrick Preston and Valerie Newsome Preston of Ft.
+Dodge, Iowa; sisters Brittany, Samantha, Tayloren and A’jianna; brothers Christopher, Patrick, Deshawn, Anthony, Lekendrick, Kaden, Kameron, Kayden, Jacori, and Nicholas; maternal grandparents Cheryl and Martin Wendel, Lawrence Wood and Diane Wood-Medley; paternal grandmother Mattie Preston of Fort Dodge; nieces, nephews, aunts, uncles, cousins and many friends.

-He was preceded in death by Lemon B. Preston and Eugene Preston.
+He was preceded in death by his grandfather, Lemon B. Preston, and Eugene Preston.

 Visitation was February 3, 2012 at Brewer & Sons Funeral Home, 3328 S. Dale Mabry Hwy in Tampa, from 4 – 6 p.m., with services at 6 p.m.